 As an outsider, you’re not going to know everything about a particular business.
 Unfortunately, it can sometimes be the case that a current owner may have something to hide which could be detrimental to you and future performance.

-Due diligence covers a wide range of factors, not just that the business is in a good financial state.
+Due diligence covers a wide range of factors, not just that the business for sale is in a good financial state.
 For instance, it can look at employment practices and contracts, relationships with suppliers and other third parties, any outstanding legal issues, and even environmental problems that could impact on the sale.

 Most of this information should be contained in the company records such as staff files and payroll information, as well as financial statements and staff manuals.